 Byron enjoys public speaking, playing tennis, fishing, and enjoying fine wine.

-Byron is co-founder of the Fort Wayne Children’s Foundation currently serving as chairman.
+Byron is co-founder of the Fort Wayne Children’s Foundation currently serving as vice chairman.
 Byron believes it is up to the private sector to help fund the ever diminishing gap of resources available for agencies in general and in particular agencies helping to prevent child abuse.
 It is his core belief the Fort Wayne Children’s Foundation is a proactive advocate for children helping those in abusive situations.
 Even if we save one child it is worth all of our efforts here at the Fort Wayne Children’s Foundation.